n4demo/learn-to-containerise/docker-apps/windows/asp-net-webforms-simple/readme.md

 ```
 docker pull mcr.microsoft.com/dotnet/framework/aspnet:4.8

-docker image build . -t node4demo/webforms -f ./webformsbasic/Dockerfile
+docker image build . -t node4demo/webforms:v3 -f ./webformsbasic/Dockerfile
 ```

-### If you receive this error: This error may indicate that the docker daemon is not running. - switch to Windows Containers
+### If you receive this error: 'This error may indicate that the docker daemon is not running.' - switch to Windows Containers

 ## Note the size of the Layers being downloaded.

 4. Use 'docker scan' to run Snyk tests against images to find vulnerabilities.

 ```
-docker scan node4demo/webforms:my-name-here*
+docker scan node4demo/webforms:*

-docker run -it --rm -p 5014:80 --name webforms node4demo/webforms
+docker run -it --rm -p 5014:80 --name webforms node4demo/webforms:v3

-docker stop aspnetapp
+docker stop webforms

 docker ps
 ```